fluent/fluentd-docs-gitbook/plugins/parser/syslog.md

 |:-------|:----------------|:--------|
 | string | %b %d %H:%M:%S  | 0.14.10 |

-Specifies the time format for event time.
+Specifies the time format for the event time.
 Default is `"%b %d %H:%M:%S"` for RFC-3164 protocol.
 If your log uses sub-second timestamp, change this parameter to `"%b %d %H:%M:%S.%N"`.